plerk/Alt-IPC-Run3-Plicease/README.md

 # DESCRIPTION

-[IPC::Run3](https://metacpan.org/pod/IPC::Run3) is effectively unmaintained.
-This understandable, since there are today better alternatives.
-The combination of [Capture::Tiny](https://metacpan.org/pod/Capture::Tiny) and the Perl built-in `system` is probably better solution for your needs if you are writing new code.
-However, I have old scripts and modules that cannot be upgraded and I need a properly patched version of [IPC::Run3](https://metacpan.org/pod/IPC::Run3), and created this "alternate implementation" to make it easier to install an already patched version.
-Releasing it to CPAN as an Alt distribution also will allow cpantesters to give some feedback on the quality of these fixes.
+[IPC::Run3](https://metacpan.org/pod/IPC::Run3) is appears to be effectively unmaintained.
+This is understandable as there are better tools available today.
+The combination of [Capture::Tiny](https://metacpan.org/pod/Capture::Tiny) and the Perl built-in `system` for example.
+However, I have old scripts and modules that cannot be upgraded and need a properly patched version of [IPC::Run3](https://metacpan.org/pod/IPC::Run3) on Windows, so I created this "alternate implementation" to make it easier to install an already fixed [IPC::Run3](https://metacpan.org/pod/IPC::Run3).
+Releasing to CPAN as an Alt distribution will also allow cpantesters to give some feedback on the quality of these fixes.

 This version includes these fixes: